KasperskyLab/Kaspresso/README.md

     }
 }
 ```
-In according to this approach, we decided to write the same wrapper over UI Automator and called it **Kautomator**.
-Have a look at the code below. <br>
+We used the same approach to develop our own wrapper over UI Automator, and we called it *Kautomator*.
+Take a look at the code below:

-**UiAutomator**:
+**UI Automator**:
 ```kotlin
 val instrumentation: Instrumentation = InstrumentationRegistry.getInstrumentation()
 val uiDevice = UiDevice.getInstance(instrumentation)